 Quick and Easy Skillet Tamale Pie With Brown Butter Cornbread Crust

 Cornbread and chili are made for each other, and this old-school dish combines them into one package.
 We don't try to change the classic too much here, going with a simple ground beef mixture flavored with corn, black beans, tomatoes, cheese, scallions, and a variety of spices.
 We use our brown butter cornbread for the topping, which is richer than a normal cornbread.

 The Best Tamale Pie With Braised Skirt Steak, Charred Corn, and Brown Butter Cornbread Crust

-Our basic tamale pie is weeknight-easy—the Super Bowl is an excuse to try something a little more ambitious.
-This recipe updates old-school tamale pie by swapping the ground beef for slow-cooked skirt steak and the ground spices for whole dried chilies and fresh poblanos.
+Our basic tamale pie is weeknight-easy—but the Super Bowl is an excuse to try something a little more ambitious.
+This recipe updates old-school tamale pie by swapping the ground beef for slow-cooked skirt steak and the ground spices for whole dried chilies and fresh Poblanos.

 Pork and Chicken

 This pork shoulder chili is flavored with chilies, cumin, brown sugar, cocoa powder, tomato paste, and Worcestershire sauce.
 If you like beans in your chili, you can also add dark kidney beans, which cook down to a creamy consistency.
 The last step is to spoon on cornbread batter and cook it right in the slow cooker.
 A word of warning—this recipe takes about eight hours, so start early.

 Carne Adovada (New Mexico–Style Pork With Red Chilies)

 Carne adovada is New Mexico's pork-based answer to Texan chile con carne.
 Good New Mexican dried chilies add a sweetness that's important for cutting through the fatty pork, but you're unlikely to find them outside of New Mexico.
 Our solution is to add raisins and frozen orange juice concentrate (yes, concentrate—fresh juice is too citrusy).